Best Restaurants in Budapest: A Culinary Journey

 Róma Ételbár

-Open since 1990, Roma Etelbar has become synonymous with Budapest's food scene, attracting tourists and enthusiastic locals alike.
-The menu focuses on home cooking, with no ambition to break the rules or reinvent the wheel, and is perfect as is.
-If you are looking for timeless recipes perfected for tea, you will absolutely fall in love with this venue.
+Operating since 1990, Roma Etelbar has become synonymous with the Budapest food scene, attracting tourists and devoted locals.
+The menu focuses on home-style cooking with no ambition to break the rules or reinvent the wheel, and it’s perfect the way it is.
+Those looking for timeless recipes perfected to a tea will absolutely fall in love with this establishment.

-From classic chicken schnitzel with a generous helping of mashed potatoes to ricotta gnocchi served with a light sour cream, the menu offers familiar and beloved recipes that you can't help but love.
-The interior of the restaurant is a special atmosphere with its vintage radio, charming tablecloths and retro paintings on the walls.
+From classic chicken schnitzel with a generous gallop of mashed potatoes to cottage cheese-filled dumplings served with light sour cream, the menu boasts familiar and beloved recipes that you simply cannot dislike.
+The interior adds to the vibe with its vintage radio, charming tablecloths, and retro pictures on the walls.

 Gundel

-Another cult restaurant in Budapest is Gundel, a historic establishment that has been operating for more than 130 years.
-It has been visited by the Queen of England, Arnold Schwarzenegger and Angelina Jolie, among others.
-The interior exudes old-world European luxury, with its crystal chandeliers, opulent design and formal service.
+Another emblematic Budapest restaurant is Gundel, an iconic restaurant operating for the last over 130 years.
+Among the destination’s prominent guests were the Queen of England herself, Arnold Schwarzenegger, and Angelina Jolie, among other celebrities.
+The interior screams old-world Europe luxury with crystal chandeliers, opulent design, and formal service.

-But Gundel is not just about luxury and class: the restaurant always serves delicious, quality food.
-Try the famous foie gras, charcoal-smoked freshwater catfish, and goat cheese and honey bonbons to see why Gundel has become an icon.
+But Gundel is not just about luxury and class: the restaurant always offers delectable high-quality dishes.
+Go for Gundel's famous goose livers, hot-smoked sweetwater catfish, and honey goat cheese bonbons to understand why this place became so iconic.

 Address: Budapest, Gundel Károly út 4, 1146 Hungary